kaustubhsonar/Demo.Terraform/README.md

   1. Resource group
   2. Storage account in a resource group created in the first step
   3. Private container under the storage account
-* Create all the resources in the first problem for 2 environments `dev` and `live`. create following additional resource in `dev` environment.
+* Create all the resources in the first problem for both the environments `dev` and `live`.
+Create following additional resource in the `dev` environment.
   1. Storage account named `specialstoragedev`.